 Virginia Intestacy Process

 The term intestacy is defined as dying without a last will and testament.
-The laws of intestacy will be important to a family after someone passes away without a last will and testament because they will dictate who is entitled to be an heir of the estate and also what percentages an heir will receive and what individual or class of individuals has priority to serve as personal representative or executor on behalf of the estate.
+The laws of intestacy will be important to a family after someone passes away without a last will and testament because they will dictate who is entitled to be an heir of the estate and also what percentages an heir will receive and what individual or class of individuals has priority to serve as a personal representative or executor on behalf of the estate.

 Without a last will and testament, the laws of intestacy become the controlling factor in determining the distribution of the estate assets.
-In order to best understand the process in which the laws of intestacy apply, a skilled estate administration attorney is needed who can do their best to streamline this process.
+In order to best understand the Virginia process in which the laws of intestacy apply, a skilled estate administration attorney is needed who can do their best to streamline this process.

 Typical Legal Procedure